A Graduate Degree Doesn’t Always Make Sense. Here’s What Career Experts Say to Consider

 Most people pursue graduate school because they want to grow professionally, land their dream job, and make more money.

-Georgetown University published a study that proved grad school isn’t always the best move.
+To that point, Georgetown University recently published a study that showed grad school isn’t always the best move.
 In many fields, recent grad school employees earn less than employees with a bachelor’s degree and three years of work experience.
 If you think you’ll get a huge salary bump as soon as you receive your shiny advanced degree, it may not be the case.

 In 2006, Andy Hill made $28,000 per year and had a lot of expenses.
 His mortgage and bills took up about 50% of his income.
 He had a lease on a Volkswagen Jetta and loved to spend money on the weekends.
 After he heard that an MBA would skyrocket his career and increase his earnings, he decided to pursue one.